 VPN services usually handle copious amounts of sensitive data.
 So, you’ll want your service provider to protect your personal data and never exploit it in any way.
 Let’s see whether you can trust Atlas VPN with your sensitive information.

-Where Does Atlas VPN Come From?
+Where Is Atlas VPN Based?

 As per Atlas VPN’s customer service representatives, the no-logs policy applies to both free and premium accounts.

-Is Atlas VPN Legal & Safe to Use?
+Is Atlas VPN Safe?

-If you want to know more about the legality of VPNs around the world, take a look at our guide where we list the countries that ban the use of VPNs.
+If you want to know more about the legality of VPNs around the world, take a look at our guide, where we list the countries that ban the use of VPNs.

 Regarding the VPN’s safety, we don’t have any reason not to recommend the service.
 Atlas VPN’s Windows and iOS apps have been independently audited by cybersecurity experts from MDSec and VerSprite.